Qizot/lsc-benchless/vendors/gcp/README.md

 // await storage.createBucket(process.env.STORAGE_BUCKET);
 ```

-Also to test the storage function one needs to run the `docker-compose` which consists of a fakte Google Cloud Storage
+Also to test the storage function one needs to run the `docker-compose` which consists of a fake Google Cloud Storage
 container.

+The `simulate cpu load` function requires to pass a `numberOfIterations` query parameter to the HTTP url.